JackHast/project_4/README.md

 <p align="center"><img src="images/NN_5.png" /></p>

 The output of the embedding layer is then fed into the GlobalAveragePooling1D() layer which simply averages the arrays/vectors to produce a single 16 dimensional vector which is then fed into a hidden layer consisting of 15 neurons.
-Since we are doing
+Since we are doing binary classication on the headlines, the output layer consists of a single neuron with a sigmoid activation function.

 ## The Webpage